mababio/metabase-app/README.md

 - RDS Postgres database
 - Ingress controller (NGINX)
 - Argo CD instance that configures itself to sync with this Git repository.

+## Next Steps
+This app is in staging POC stage.
+Here are some important things we need to do before we can deploy this app to production:
+- Find out a way to inject secrets into the app.
+We can use AWS Secrets Manager in some capacity.
+Right now, we have encrypted secrets in the repo.
+This is not ideal.
+- Stress test metabase application.
+Get a baseline of performance.
+- Create a architecture diagram of the infrastructure and application.
+- Ensure environments are separated.
+- At some point come up with a disaster recovery plan.
+IAC is great start. but expand on that.
+EKS master nodes across multiple AZs.
+- domain name for the app.
+We can use AWS Route 53 to create a domain name for the app.
+- ssl certificate for the app.
+We can use AWS Certificate Manager to create a ssl certificate for the app.
+- monitoring and logging for the app.
+We can use Prometheus and Grafana for monitoring and logging.
+We can also use AWS CloudWatch for monitoring and logging.
+- think of some alerts SLOs and SLAs for the app.
+- Setup meeting with stakeholders to discuss the app and get feedback.